Product Information Workflow: How to Streamline for E-commerce

 Why is a well-defined workflow critical?

-Creating products for your online shop never follows a linear path.
+Creating items for your online shop never follows a linear path.
 Instead, you’ll regularly switch between the “system of record” and the online store.
-This happens mainly because data is constantly being refined and updated.
+This happens mainly because data changes are constantly being refined and updated through various data processing tasks.

-The challenges compound when the process involves multiple stakeholders, from product managers and marketers to IT specialists and sales teams.
-Each stakeholder ensures product information flows smoothly through the system, meeting the business’ and customers’ needs.
+The challenges compound when the entire process involves multiple stakeholders, from managers and marketers to IT specialists and sales teams.
+Each stakeholder ensures information flows smoothly through different systems, meeting the business’ and customers’ needs while managing data workflows effectively.

-Customers demand detailed product information and avoid those who can’t meet this need.
-According to a Digital E-Commerce 360 survey titled The Shopper Speaks Report, product descriptions topped the list of the necessary information on e-commerce sites.
-However, the catch is that customers want the descriptions to provide granular details of the product and that the information must present the actual characteristics of the item on sale.
+Customers demand detailed information and avoid those who can’t meet this need.
+According to a Digital E-Commerce 360 survey titled The Shopper Speaks Report, item descriptions topped the list of the necessary customer information on e-commerce sites.
+However, the catch is that customers want the descriptions to provide granular details of the item and that the information must present the actual characteristics of the item on sale.

-In other words, brands must find ways to overcome the complexity of product information workflows to provide product data that attracts shoppers.
-This means creating a well-defined workflow.
+In other words, brands must find ways to overcome the complexity of information workflows to provide reliable data that attracts shoppers.
+This means creating a well-defined workflow that supports efficient data management and customer satisfaction.

-To emphasize why your product information workflow must be streamlined, here’s a table outlining the negative consequences of a disjointed workflow and the positive impact of a streamlined approach.
+To emphasize why your information workflow must be streamlined, here’s a table outlining the negative consequences of a disjointed workflow and the positive impact of optimizing data processes.

 The Impact of workflows